nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Listing all tasks/modules: `list`

-Displays a list of all tasks, grouped by module code.
+Displays a list of tasks, grouped by module code.
 General tasks are displayed separately.

 If a tag name is provided, only tasks with the associated tag will be shown.

+> 📔 <span style="color:#00bb00">**NOTE:**</span>
+>
+> If the `SHOW_COMPLETED_TASKS` option is set to `false`, any tasks marked as completed will be omitted from the displayed list.
+The number of hidden tasks is given at the bottom of each group.

 Format: `list ["TAG_NAME"]`